orlof/dcpu-admiral/README.md

 raise_stmt ::=  "raise" [expression]
 </pre>

-The raise statement allows the programmer to force a specified exception to occur.
+The raise statement allows the programmer to force an exception to occur.
 For example:

 <pre>
->raise "Illegal Argument"
+>raise "IllegalArgument"
 </pre>

-If an expression is not present, None is substituted.
+If an expression is not present after "raise", None is substituted.

 <h6>return</h6>
 <pre>